neptune-ai/docs/docs/notebooks/configuration.rst

    b.
 In the dialog that appears, click the **Copy to clipboard** button on the right.
 Then click **Close**.

 4. Switch back to Jupyter.
-In the dialog you left open, paste the token you copied to the cipboard.
+In the dialog you left open, paste the token you copied to the clipboard.
 Click **Connect**.

    A confirmation message is displayed.
 It contains a link through which you can go directly to this Notebook in Neptune.

 .. warning:: Your *API Token* is private and unique.
 Never share it.
 It's like sharing password.

-5. To conclude, in Jupyter, activate the configuration to create Neptune experiments and see them all linked to this Notebook.
-Click **Activate**.
+5. To conclude, to see experiments that you will run associated with this Notebook, click **Activate**.
 In the dialog that appears, click **Activate**.